isomerpages/nlb-discovereads/_diy-resources/Discover Science/Budding Scientists.md

 2. In the small bowl, add 4 tablespoons of vegetable oil and about 12 drops of food colouring.
 Stir lightly with the spoon and break up the drops of food colouring.<br>
 3. Pour the bowl of oil and food colouring into the bottle of water. <br>
 4. Observe what happens and allow your child to record their observations by ticking and circling in the table below.
 Experiment with other objects and liquids too!<br>
-5. (Optional) Print out the Observations sheet to go through and record the observations with your child.
+5. (Optional) Print out the <a href="/files/science-lfa/density/Density_Observations%20Table.pdf">Observations Table</a> to go through and record the observations with your child.
 </p>
   </div>
   <div class="col is-two-fifths">